nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    Use case ends.

-**Extensions:**
+**Extensions**

 * 1a.
 The list is empty

   Use case ends.

 * 2a.
-The given index is invalid.
+The given index is invalid

     * 2a1.
-TAB shows an error message.
+TAB displays an error message

       Use case resumes at step 1.

 * 2b.
-No fields to be edited is specified
+No fields to be edited are specified

     * 2b1.
 TAB shows an error message

       Use case resumes at step 1.

 * 2c.
-Content to be edited does not satisfy requirements
+TAB detects that the entered student data does not satisfy requirements

     * 2c1.
-TAB shows an error message with the requirements specified
+TAB displays an error message and the recommended changes

-    * 2c2.
-User enters new data

-    * Steps 2c1-2c2 are repeated until the input data satisfies the requirements

-      Use case resumes at step 3.
+      Use case resumes at step 1.

+* 2d.
+TAB detects a duplicate student

+    * 2d1.
+TAB shows an error message

+      Use case ends.

 <br/>

-####**Use case: UC4 - Delete a student**
+####**Use case: UC4 - Delete a Student**

 **MSS**